 and documents why the publishers retracted the paper.

-web site has received a generous grant to help them create a database
+web site once received a generous grant to help them create a database

 of scientific paper retractions.
 You could try to design that database.